hapax/hapax.github.io/assets/form.md

 The symmetries, order parameters, <!-- which measure their brokenness, and collective excitations which emerge as long-range messengers of disorder, a are not simply the microscopics "zoomed out".--> and collective excitations studied by condensed matter physicists are properties of the arrangements themselves.
+Famously, systems made from totally different materials can exhibit the same behaviour [<sup><a id="fnr.2" name="fnr.2" class="footref" href="#fn.2">2</a></sup>]!
 They are something new, something "over and above" the spins of the lattice, or the carbon atoms of a hexagonal monolayer, since different arrangements of those same parts would have different properties.